john-itcsolutions/cheirrs/README.md

 (The database schema for ITCSA's project are private and available only under certain conditions.)

    {  If you have implemented a kubeflow installation (above) on the Host (on a microk8s cloud/controller),
-     you will need to obtain multipass:
+     you will need to obtain multipass to allow creation of Ubuntu virtual machines:

 `sudo snap install multipass --classic`